Mack-Overflow/backend-test/km_solution.md

         - /costs/locations?worker_id=2&location_id=1
             - Location 1 is Kitchen, total_cost is 12.50, as this is cost of Drew Brees working in kitchen @ $25/hr for 0.5 hours

+- Create logged_time entries, set the task status, and create other workers/locations/tasks to test additionally

 ## Json Objects for Pie Graphs